Is Facebook missing/not working? See this page's footer.

 Be sure pages appear quickly and without errors.

-Do bridge pages/landing pages honestly
+Do create bridge pages/landing pages honestly.

 Build bridge pages if/as needed, and give them true content.
+If they exist only for SEO value, they may actually hurt your SEO.

 Evaluate Pay-Per-Click directory opportunties, and plan for